generiekzaakafhandelcomponent/Plugins/backend/freemarker/README.md

 # Freemarker library

-Contains two plugins which both use Freemarker.
+Contains three plugins which all use Freemarker.

-## Mail Template Plugin
+## Plugin 1: Mail Template Plugin

 For creating HTML mail templates with Freemarker.

-## Text Template Plugin
+## Plugin 2: Text Template Plugin

 For creating text templates with Freemarker.
 These text templates can be used in a value-resolver.
 For example:
 `template:my-template`.

 https://github.com/user-attachments/assets/3b27631d-bbda-406e-b6b7-f6e5be21f9b9

+## Plugin 3: Document generator Plugin

+For creating PDF and CSV documents.

 # Dependencies